openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 Cache-Control: no-store

 {
+  "credentials": [
+    {
-  "credential": "LUpixVCWJk0eOt4CXQe1NXK....WZwmhmn9OQp6YxX0a2L",
+      "credential": "LUpixVCWJk0eOt4CXQe1NXK....WZwmhmn9OQp6YxX0a2L"
+    }
+  ],
   "c_nonce": "fGFF7UkhLa",
   "c_nonce_expires_in": 86400
 }
 ```

-Below is a non-normative example of a Credential Response in an immediate issuance flow for multiple Credential instances in JWT VC format (JSON encoded):
+Below is a non-normative example of a Credential Response in an immediate issuance flow for multiple Credential instances in JWT VC format (JSON encoded) with an additional `notification_id` parameter:

 ```
 HTTP/1.1 200 OK